robinjsu/CS585-Crypto-Cipher-Project/Cipher Project/README.md

 ### Description
 This program takes standard ASCII as input.
 Encrypted output is written to a file called ciphertext.txt.
-The ciphertext output writes each ciphertext block on a new line, NOT appended with '0x'.
-Padding is done with appending the appropriate number of '0's at the end of the last block to fill a full block.
+The ciphertext output writes each ciphertext block on a new line, no '0x' appended.
+Padding is done with appending the appropriate number of '0's at the end of the last block to fill a full block (or just a full block of padding if the text works out to full blocks alone).

 Decrypted output is written to a file called <ciphertext-filname>-decrypted.txt.
-Decryption mode takes in a text file of ciphertext blocks, each written on a new line, NOT appended with '0x'.
+Decryption mode takes in a text file of ciphertext blocks, each written on a new line, no '0x' appended.

 <br/>